Dr. S. M’Kinti, “Profiles of Four People Living with Anti-Geria:

 Journal of Anti-Geric Studies, Johannesburg, South Africa, 2003

 The Third and Fourth profiles shall be an example in contrast.
-I began with the youngest patient I have studied.
+I will begin with the youngest patient I have studied.
+Possibly the youngest patient with the condition, although those of near-normal ages are hard to determine.
 I will end with the oldest patient recorded.
-A woman with a long, strange story spanning much of the New World’s — or, as she calls it, the Old World’s — history.

 Copyright © 2004 by Thomas R.